 Moving is a process.
 And even before you think about moving, you needed to go through the home buying or renting process.
 You might have even been selling at the same time.
 And whether you’re moving across town or across states, you have a lot to plan and a lot to do.

 When you’ve finally done moving, it’s a huge relief.
-And what better way to celebrate your new home than with a housewarming party?
-We’ve put together a few tips for throwing a shindig to celebrate your new home.
+And what better way to celebrate your home than with a housewarming party?
+We’ve put together a few tips for throwing a shindig to celebrate your home.

 Even if you’re planning a more casual get-together, guests will still appreciate an invitation.
 You don’t have to send out invites through snail mail and include reply cards — a simple email invitation would work just fine!
 And don’t forget to invite your new neighbors!
 It can be a great time to get to know the people living around you.

 Obviously, you need to pick a date before you send out your invitations.
-We recommend that you give yourself some time to get settled in your new home before you throw your house warming.
+We recommend that you give yourself some time to get settled in your home before you throw your house warming.
 If you get a little behind in unpacking or if your move gets delayed for some reason, you wouldn’t want to have to cancel or reschedule your party, too.

 Once you do get settled, you can put your full focus on the party instead of juggling planning and unpacking at the same time.